nikolettuce/dsc160_midterm/README.md

 ## Data

-A Zdzislaw Beksinski's [untitled-14 painting](https://www.wikiart.org/en/zdislav-beksinski/untitled-14) was scraped from wikiart for the style image, whilst another architectural image was taken from google as the content image.
+A Zdzislaw Beksinski's [untitled-14 painting](https://www.wikiart.org/en/zdislav-beksinski/untitled-14) was scraped from wikiart for the style image, whilst another architectural image of the Petronas Towers in Dubai, was taken from google as the content image.

 ## Code